What is the effect of death on state benefits and credits?

 What are funeral payments?

-If you are on a low income and you are arranging a funeral, you may be able to get a ‘funeral payment’ to help you pay for the funeral.
+If you are on a low income and you are arranging a funeral in England or Wales, you may be able to get a ‘funeral expenses payment’ to help you pay for the funeral.
 You might have to repay some or all of the money you get, from the deceased’s estate.

 If you have not paid the funeral director, the funeral payment will be paid directly to them.
 If, however, you have already paid the funeral director, you will receive the funeral payment.